-Every day, we plant a patient (and persistent), hidden prayer, perhaps a prayer for more understanding, a prayer for healing, prayer for the return of a wayward child, prayer for a change of the heart — a change in others, or a change in ourselves.
+Every day, we plant a patient (and persistent), hidden prayer — a prayer for more understanding, or a prayer for healing, or prayer for the return of a wayward child, or prayer for a change of heart — a change in others, or a change in ourselves.

-Oh how often we all need of this loving, hidden, and often silent, patience: “For God alone my soul waits in silence; from Him comes my salvation!”
+Oh how often we all need of this loving, hidden, and often silent, patience!
+Just as King David, we patiently wait: “For God alone my soul waits in silence; from Him comes my salvation!”
 (Psalms 62:1)

-It takes hidden patience (and persistence) to remember that God’s timing is not our timing (Isaiah 55:8-9).
+It takes patience (and persistence) to remember that God’s timing is not our timing (Isaiah 55:8-9).

-It takes hidden patience (and persistence) to remember that Yahuwah Elohim [the LORD God] wants us to focus on the unseen, eternal realm (2Corinthians 4:17-18).
+It takes patience (and persistence) to remember that Yahuwah Elohim [the Hebrew name for the LORD God] wants us to focus on the unseen, eternal realm (2Corinthians 4:17-18).

-It takes hidden patience (and persistence) to remember that our heavenly Father will fulfill the desire of those who fear Him, those who look to Him and hope in His mercy (Psalms 145:19 and 147:11).
+It takes patience (and persistence) to remember that our heavenly Father will fulfill the desire of those who fear Him, of those who look to Him, hoping in His mercy (Psalms 145:19 and 147:11).

-It takes hidden patience to remember to BE patient:
+It takes patience to remember to BE patient: